oracle/oci-go-sdk/README.md

 ```

 ### Making a request
-Making request can be achieved by: creating a client for the service that you wish to work with, followed by calling
+To make a request, create a client for the service and then call a function from that client.

-the a function in the above client
+- *Creating a client*: All packages provide a function to create clients.
+It is of the form `New<ServiceName>ClientWithConfigurationProvider`,
-- *Creating a client*: all packages provide a function to create clients.
-It is of the form `NewXXXClientWithConfigurationProvider`.
+such as `NewVirtualNetworkClientWithConfigurationProvider` or `NewIdentityClientWithConfigurationProvider`.
+To create a new client,
-You can create a new client by passing a struct that conforms to the `ConfigurationProvider` interface.
+pass a struct that conforms to the `ConfigurationProvider` interface, or use the `DefaultConfigProvider()` function in the common package.

-Here is a quick example that shows how to create a client
+For example:
 ```go
 config := common.DefaultConfigProvider()
 client, err := identity.NewIdentityClientWithConfigurationProvider(config)